 - Wildlife Habitat Council certified site since 2003.

-- Sustainable Lawrence was awarded monetary grants in 2006-2009 by BMS.
+- Sustainable Lawrence was awarded monetary grants in 2006-2012 by Bristol-Myers Squibb.

 - New Jersey Department of Environmental Protection - Environmental Stewardship Initiative recipient for its voluntary and proactive measures taken to go beyond compliance in an effort to improve the environment and ensure a sustainable future.

-- Participate in American Heart Association Heart Walk
+- Participate in American Heart Association Heart Walk.

-- Coopers hawk is the site sponsored endangered species
+- Coopers hawk is the site sponsored endangered species.

-- In 2009, received New Jersey Department of Environmental Protection Environmental Stewardship Award
+- In 2009, received New Jersey Department of Environmental Protection Environmental Stewardship Award.

 - Water Conservation Team meets to provide ideas to help reduce water usage.